-Overview: The Department of Transportation awarded \$25 million to the City of Phoenix through the RAISE program for the construction of a bicycle and pedestrian bridge across the Rio Salado River along the 3rd Street alignment.
-The project will add low-emitting solar pedestrian-scale lighting and pathway amenities between Central Avenue and 40th Street.
+The Department of Transportation awarded \$25 million to the City of Phoenix through the RAISE program for the construction of a bicycle and pedestrian bridge across the Rio Salado River along the 3rd Street alignment.
+The project will add low-emitting solar pedestrian scale lighting and pathway amenities between Central Avenue and 40th Street.
 The bridge will connect the underserved South Phoenix community to transportation, housing, education and employment opportunities.

-See here for information on RAISE projects that were announced earlier this year.
+See here for information on RAISE projects that have been announced.

-Road and Bridges Project Spotlight
+Roads and Bridges Project Spotlight